The Armidale School: Surf Life Saving

 Surf life saving commenced at TAS in 1967, as a service component for the Duke of Edinburgh Award Scheme introduced at the school earlier that year.
-For the first few years, the boys did their training at Nambucca Heads, and during the 1990s, with Yamba SLSC.
-Currently the relationship is with Sawtell SLSC, where students spend several days during the year and then an intensive week of training and assessment in November.
-Students are instructed in inshore boat rescue - crewing, patient pick-ups and assessment, related signals, radio, equipment and safety; first aid - CPR; board rescues, tube rescues, patient care, patient carries, etc. This program culminates in an examination for their RLSSA Surf Life Saving Bronze Medallion.
+For the first few years, the training was done at Nambucca Heads, and during the 1990s, with Yamba SLSC.
+Currently the relationship is with Sawtell SLSC, where students spend several days during the year and then an week of training and assessment in November.
+Students are instructed in inshore boat rescue – crewing, patient pick-ups and assessment, related signals, radio, equipment and safety; first aid – CPR; board rescues, tube rescues, patient care, patient carries, etc. This leads to an examination for the RLSSA Surf Life Saving Bronze Medallion.

-Expeditions

-As part of the school's adventure program a number of expeditions have taken place including five treks of the Kokoda Track in Papua New Guinea, the Sea to Summit cycle ride from Pambula to the peak of Mount Kosciuszko, and to Antarctica.

-Other

-The TAS Triple Crown was instigated in 2014 as an award given to those students who complete three adventure events during their time at the school - the 2 km Coffs Harbour Ocean Swim, the 14 km City to Surf footrace in Sydney, and the 111 km overnight Hawkesbury Canoe Classic.
-Other events that are recognised for the award include Tour de Rocks, a 255 km charity cycle ride from Armidale to South West Rocks.
-Those who complete three in the one year are awarded the Gold Triple Crown.

 Round Square

-TAS is a member of Round Square, an international organisation of more than 200 schools worldwide which subscribes to the philosophy of Kurt Hahn (1886-1974), a renowned educationalist, who founded the idea of experiential education through such initiatives as the Duke of Edinburgh’s Award Scheme and Outward Bound.
+TAS is a member of Round Square, an international organisation of more than 200 schools worldwide which subscribes to the philosophy of Kurt Hahn (1886–1974), a renowned educationalist, who founded the idea of experiential education through such initiatives as the Duke of Edinburgh's Award Scheme and Outward Bound.
 The philosophy is based on five pillars or IDEALS: Internationalism, Democracy, Environment, Adventure, Leadership and Service.
 The Round Square network affords member schools the opportunity to arrange local and international student and teacher exchanges on a regular basis between their schools.
 Students and staff also have the opportunity to participate in local and international community service projects and conferences.

+Controversy

+In recent years there have been several allegations of sexual misconduct at the school, both recent and historical.
+This includes instances of both teachers and boarding staff sexually abusing students in their care, and teachers owning child pornography - though it did not involve the students.

+The school had previously had a reputation for bullying, racism and homophobia amongst the all-male students, particularly those who boarded at the school.

+In late 2015, the school became co-ed and opened its doors to girls for the first time in its 123-year history.
+Despite popularity and strong demand, TAS girls were not warmly welcomed by many in the community including the Old Boy's Union and parents at the school.
+In these early days of co-education at the school, there were many growing pains including frequent revisions to the girl's uniforms due to parental concerns, extra safety measures in place for the girls, and changes to the school kitchen: offering a vegetarian menu for boarders at the school for the first time.